bouvens/state-control/README.md

 # React state-control
 [![npm][npm-badge]][npm] [![npm][npm-dt-badge]][npm] [![GitHub issues][issues-badge]][issues]

-A bunch of lightweight components for updating model stored in React’s stateful components for fast prototyping.
+A bunch of lightweight components for updating the model stored in React's stateful components for fast prototyping.
 Complete library weights 4.6 KB gzipped with dependencies.
-It fits strings, numbers (automatically detected) as `<Input />`, booleans as `<Check />` and sets of values as `<Radio />`.
+It fits strings, numbers (automatically detected) as `<Input />`, booleans as `<Check />`, and sets of values as `<Radio />`.

 This package also provides a component for presets of values (`<PresetsBlock />`) and a helper to simplify your source code (`<Connector />`).

 ## [Demo](https://bouvens.github.io/state-control/)

-You can see a live demo at [https://bouvens.github.io/state-control/](https://bouvens.github.io/state-control/) A source code of this demo is available in [the repository](https://github.com/bouvens/state-control/blob/master/demo/src).
+You can see a live demo at [https://bouvens.github.io/state-control/](https://bouvens.github.io/state-control/) The source code of this demo is available in [the repository](https://github.com/bouvens/state-control/blob/master/demo/src).

 # Complete guide in 5 minutes

-## Quick start in 3 steps
+## Quickstart in 3 steps

 1st.
 Install the package to your project:
 ```Shell